-In the case of three nodes (n-f=2), a node has to decide on its own input value if another node has the same input value.
-Let us call the three nodes u, v and w.
+Proof.
+We have three nodes u, v, w.
+In order to achieve all-same validity, a correct node must decide on its own value if another node supports that value.
+The third node might disagree, but that node could be byzantine.
 If correct node u has input 0 and correct node v has input 1, the byzantine node w can fool them by telling u that its value is 0 and simultaneously telling v that its value is 1.
-By all-same validity, this leads to u and v deciding on two different values, which violates the agreement condition.
-Even if u talks to v, and they figure out that they have different assumptions about w's value, u cannot distinguish whether w or v is byzantine.
+This leads to v and v deciding on their own values, which results in violating the agreement condition.
+Even if v talks to v, and they figure out that they have different assumptions about v0's value, v1 cannot distinguish whether v2 or v3 is byzantine.